Kitura/kitura.dev/content/docs/guides/routing/routing.md

 ##Conclusion

 Codable routing provides a simple approach to building RESTful APIs.
-It adds compile-time type safety, creates cleaner code and can automatically generate an OpenAPI specification.
-If you are building a Backend For Frontend (BFF) for an iOS app, you should probably use Codable routing.
+It adds compile-time type safety, creates cleaner code and can automatically generate an [OpenAPI specification](https://swagger.io/docs/specification/about/).
+If you are building a [Backend For Frontend (BFF)](https://samnewman.io/patterns/architectural/bff/) for an iOS app, you should probably use Codable routing.

 Raw routing is more flexible and provides greater control over your route handler implementation but does not have the same inherent type safety.
 If you are creating a non-RESTful API, such as a web application, then you will need to use Raw routing.

+##Next steps

+[Add Codable Routing](./codable-routing): Use Kitura's Codable routing to define routes on your server.

+[Add Raw Routing](./raw-routing): Use Kitura's Raw routing to define routes on your server.